 The elbow joins the ulna and the radius in the forearm with the humerus in the upper arm.
 At the end of the humerus are the bony bumps known as epicondyles.
 The one at the lateral side of the elbow is the lateral epicondyle.
 Lateral epicondylitis occurs when the lateral epicondyle tears, resulting in pain and irritation.
 Overuse resulting from repetitive motions such as in racquetball, plumbing, squash, fencing, weigh lifting, carpentry, and even knitting and sewing can lead to tennis elbow.

 Treatments of tennis elbow

-PRP and stem cell therapy for tennis elbow
+PRP and regenerative cell therapy for tennis elbow

 Many patients with tennis elbow run away from surgery and steroid injections.
 At Buckeye Regenerative & Physical Medicine, we offer an effective, non-invasive alternative to steroid injections and surgery.
-Our procedures treat all the underlying damages that cause the elbow pain.
-We use stem cell therapy and our advanced form of PRP plus other regenerative procedures.
+Our procedures can help treat the underlying damages that cause the elbow pain.
+We use regenerative cell therapy and our advanced form of PRP plus other regenerative procedures.

 We will assess your condition and other factors such as your health and age before we decide on the specifics of your procedure.
 Feel free to contact us to find out if regenerative cell therapy and PRP is right for you or to learn more about how these procedures have helped people suffering from tennis elbow so you can recommend it to your friends.